Working in London

 Expats who want to move to London are advised to secure a job offer before arriving in the UK.
 Even expats from the EU who are legally allowed to enter the UK and search for work while in the country will benefit from having a confirmed job offer.
 Those looking to take up unskilled jobs may struggle to earn a good salary that is in line with the high cost of living in the city.

-Expats will find that the recruitment processes in the UK are usually very fair, transparent and based on equal opportunities.
-However, networking is very important in the city as recommendations and referrals are always helpful in allowing new arrivals to get their foot in the door.
+Expats will find that the recruitment processes in the UK are usually fair, transparent and based on equal opportunities.
+That said, networking is key in London, as recommendations and referrals will get expats a foot in the door.
 Having a personal business network can also help alert job seekers to upcoming vacancies and offer candidates a head start in the application process.

 Before arriving, it's best to do some research on job opportunities within one's industry.
 There are a number of avenues to peruse.
-Online job portals, including online listings on the websites of local newspapers, give a good idea about what’s on offer.
+Online job portals, including sites such as LinkedIn, as well as online listings on the websites of local newspapers, give a good idea about the job market.
 Expats working in a niche industry will find that there are many specialist recruitment agencies available online.

 All expats from outside the EU hoping to take up a job offer in London need to have a work permit to legally work in the capital.